 The work proposes to build understanding and adoption of resilience concepts, measures, design approaches and investment guidance, codifying resilience initially in global policies guiding development and investment such as the UN Sustainable Development Goals (SDGs) and multilateral development bank (MDB) standards.

-Work to date has included successful advancement of water resilience science, presenting draft manuscripts in the inaugural Water Security 2018 conference in Toronto, Canada, and showcasing advances in water resilience design at World Water Week 2018 in Stockholm, Sweden.
+Other previous groundwork in this area has included the successful advancement of water resilience science, presenting draft manuscripts in the inaugural Water Security 2018 conference in Toronto, Canada, and showcasing advances in water resilience design at World Water Week 2018.

 Eleanor is a civil and environmental engineer with experience in infrastructure design, and specialist expertise in the relationship of water management with digital transformation, sustainable development and resilience.